 6. Boston Harbor City Cruises’ Whale Watching Cruise

-Now, you might not think of marine wildlife when you think of the capital of Massachusetts, but the Boston Harbor City Cruises’ Whale Watching Cruise will absolutely change your mind.
+Now, you might not think of marine wildlife when you think of the capital of Massachusetts, but the Boston Harbor City Cruises’ Whale Watching Cruise will absolutely change your mind, and Wandering Wheatleys claims that climbing aboard these high-speed catamarans is an absolute must for whale-watching on their list of “Best Things to do in Boston“.
 If you’re fascinated by some of the largest animals in the world (who isn’t?), this tour or Stellwagen Bank Marine Sanctuary is for you.
 The sanctuary is a rich feeding ground for whales, dolphins, seabirds, and more marine creatures — so don’t forget to bring your camera!
 In terms of whales, Stellwagen is home to humpbacks, finbacks and minkes, and the critically endangered right whales.

 7. Walks’ Best of Boston Freedom Trail & Boston Public Market Food Tour